Surface and Plasma Physics

 Study branch coordinator: doc.
 RNDr.
 Jan Wild, CSc.

-Profile of the graduates and aims of the study:
+Profile of graduates and study aims:

 |NEVF122||Plasma Physics||5||2/1 C+Ex||—|